dotnetcore-internal/TypeScript-wiki/FAQ.md

 ### How can I specify an `include`?

 There is no way now to indicate an `“include”` to a file outside the current folder in the `tsconfig.json` (tracked by [#1927](https://github.com/Microsoft/TypeScript/issues/1927)).
 You can achieve the same result by either: 1.
 Using a `“files”` list, or 2.
 Adding a `/// <reference path="..." />` directive in one of the files in your directory.

+### Why am I getting the `error TS5055: Cannot write file 'xxx.js' because it would overwrite input file.` when using JavaScript files?

+For a TypeScript file, the TypeScript compiler by default emits the generated JavaScript files in the same directory with the same base file name.
+Because the TypeScript files and emitted JavaScript files always have different file extensions, it is safe to do so.
+However, if you have set the `allowJs` compiler option to `true` and didn't set any emit output options (`outFile` and `outDir`), the compiler will try to emit JavaScript source files by the same rule, which will result in the emitted JavaScript file having the same file name with the source file.
+To avoid accidently overwriting your source file, the  compiler will issue this warning and skip writing the output files.

+There are multiple ways to solve this issue, though all of them involve configuring compiler options, therefore it is recommended that you have a `tsconfig.json` file in the project root to enable this.
+If you don't want JavaScript files included in your project at all, simply set the `allowJs` option to `false`;
+If you do want to include and compile these JavaScript files, set the `outDir` option or `outFile` option to direct the emitted files elsewhere, so they won't conflict with your source files;
+If you just want to include the JavaScript files for editing and don't need to compile, set the `noEmit` compiler option to `true` to skip the emitting check.

 -------------------------------------------------------------------------------------